SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![In the Azure IoT Suite Remote Monitoring Accelerator solution, the Settings (gear) icon is selected.
 Simulation Data is set to Stop flowing.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image18.png 'Azure IoT Remote Monitoring window')

 4. After stopping the simulation, take a moment to browse through the site.
-You will notice an interactive map as the centerpiece, provided by the Bing Maps and the Bing Maps API for Enterprise service that was provisioned as part of the solution.
+You will notice an interactive map as the centerpiece, provided by the Azure Maps service that was provisioned as part of the solution.
 This will display each of your IoT devices that have location information.

     a.
 To the left of the map is a count of the devices, as well as the number of alarms and warnings that have been triggered based on pre-configured rules.
 We will add custom rules later on.